rachellesg/rachelles-rapid-race/postmortem.md

 ### What habits did I have during this unit that I can improve on?

+I did a bit of user testing and probably should have done MORE.
+Writing better, simpler, reusable code.

 ### How is the overall level of the course during this unit? (instruction, course materials, etc.)